-After giving birth to your precious little one, you might want to jump straight back to your old routine and start doing all the things that you couldn’t do during your pregnancy.
-Driving is one of them, and you must be wondering when you can start driving on your own after delivery.
-You might be eager to get your foot onto that accelerator but take a moment to truly know whether you are safe and ready post-delivery to take the wheel.
+After giving birth to your baby, you might want to jump straight back to your old routine and start doing all the things that you couldn’t do (and missed) during the nine months of pregnancy.
+Driving could be one of them.
+And if you happen to love driving, you might be wondering when you can start driving on your own after delivery.
+You might be eager to sit on the driver’s seat (literally!) soon after delivery, but before you do that, take a moment and read this to know if that would be a great idea.

 How Soon Can You Start Driving After Having a Baby?

 Driving right after giving birth is not easy and not recommended.
 This is because the act of driving uses many of the same muscles that a woman uses during the labour and delivery of her baby.
 This is why it is highly important for you to heal properly before you start driving again.
 Two weeks is the minimal healing time during which you must abstain from driving, lifting heavy objects, and cleaning the house.
 However, this is still a short time and only applies to women who have had an easy delivery.
 Depending on the type of delivery, whether it is a normal delivery or a C-section, you can determine how many weeks you should give a rest before you drive again.
 Let’s see the cases below:

 1. Driving After a Normal Delivery

 Normal delivery is also called a vaginal birth, during which your muscles do a lot of work involving pulling and stretching to push the baby out.
 You need to give time for those muscles to recover along with giving yourself time to heal from all the pain and jagged nerves.
 If you have undergone a vaginal birth, you are advised to keep physical activity to a minimum level in the days following your delivery.
 However, if you had very less bleeding and felt no dizziness, then you can slowly try out short drives after two weeks.
 But the safe thing for new mothers is to wait for 6 weeks before a long drive.